hardikLTS/Posist_ques.cpp/README.md

 ->Structure is created of the node which has the required attributes.

-->Encryption and Decryption techniqueused is Caesar Cypher algorithm.
+->Encryption and Decryption technique used is Caesar Cypher algorithm.

 ->Algorithm like breadth first search and depth first search are used in the project.